-Some of you might be looking to spend your time on the mountain in a slightly quieter resort with fewer lift queues this year.
-Or perhaps a resort where you can avoid using enclosed lifts like gondolas and cable cars.
+You might be looking to spend your time on the mountain in a slightly quieter resort with fewer lift queues this year, or for a resort where you can avoid using enclosed lifts like gondolas and cable cars.
 So here are a few of our suggestions for our top recommended quieter ski resorts:

 La Rosière, France

 La Rosière sits on the French side of the San Bernardo ski area, shared with La Thuile in Italy.
 It’s a purpose-built resort with the convenience you’d expect, but offers a more sympathetic chalet style architecture than some of its purpose-built cousins.
 The ski area offers 160 km of skiing with gentler beginner and intermediate terrain on the French side and some more challenging pistes on the Italian side.
 The ski area is served exclusively by chairlifts and surface lifts on the French side, and there’s just one gondola on the La Thuile side which has a chairlift alternative – so a good place to avoid enclosed lifts and crowds.
 With a great selection of accommodation, we are delighted to be adding this little gem back into our programme this year.